vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. When prompted to Sign in, enter the Azure account credentials associated with your free pass.

     > **NOTE**: If you are not using a free or promotional account, you may be responsible for fees associated with the Azure services that you will be using.
-We recommend using the suggested Azure resource groups for all resources during the lab and deleting those resource groups before exiting the lab virtual machine environment.
+We recommend using the suggested Azure resource groups for all resources created during the lab and deleting those resource groups before exiting the lab virtual machine environment.
+Use the Azure portal outside of the lab environment to verify that the resources have been deleted.
+This will help to minimize your costs.

     Once you have signed in, the **Custom deployment** page will be displayed.